This audio was created using Microsoft Azure Speech Services

 Artificial Intelligence: Artificial intelligence (AI) algorithms are designed to make decisions, often using real-time data.
 Using sensors, digital data, or remote inputs, they combine information from a variety of different sources, analyze the data instantly, and act on the insights derived from that data.
 As such, they are designed to reach conclusions based on their instant analysis.

 AI has several use cases in Oil & Gas, from operations to virtual assistants.
-ExxonMobil is working with MIT to design AI robots for ocean exploration, Shell believes the future of AI in its industry will see a significant increase in unmanned and automated facilities.
+Shell believes the future of AI in its industry will see a significant increase in unmanned and automated facilities.

 Leaders in the Oil & Gas industry are integrating AI in multiple areas.
 Reducing the carbon footprint, deep sea exploration of hydrocarbons and implementation of innovative, sustainable energy strategies are driving the pace of evolution in the field.

 Machine learning: is a means of data analysis and it is a branch of artificial intelligence based on the idea that systems can learn from data, identify patterns and make decisions with minimal human intervention.
 Machine learning is primarily used for analysis of large data generated by various systems to provide information on similar sequences or operations.

 The most commonly applied machine learning use case for the Oil & Gas industry is in predictive maintenance to predict failure of equipment or wells, ahead of expected failure .
 These applications are saving millions due to reduced unscheduled downtime and improved safety.